Applying for an Indian Visa on ArrivalGetting your eTourist Visa or eTV

 (Note: it can be difficult to resize PDFs, which are already inherently large files.
 You can use this handy online tool to resize your PDFs: smallpdf.com/compress-pdf.
 Need to resize a JPG?
 Use this site: http://picresize.com.)

-As of June 2018, the cost varies by country, and a bank charge of 2.5% will be charged additionally on applicable e-Visa fees.
-(Please see the fees for all countries here: https://indianvisaonline.gov.in/evisa/eTV_revised_fee_final.pdf or https://en.wikipedia.org/wiki/Visa_policy_of_India#Costs_for_visa_applications)
+The cost varies by country, and a bank charge of 2.5% will be charged additionally on applicable e-Visa fees.
+(Please see the fees for all countries here: https://indianvisaonline.gov.in/evisa/images/Etourist_fee_final.pdf or https://en.wikipedia.org/wiki/Visa_policy_of_India#Costs_for_visa_applications)

 Please be aware that both payment methods (Axis and SBI) only take Visa and Mastercard.
 If you have problems paying with one, try the other; if you still have problems, there is a phone number for each company under “Payment Help Desk” on the eVisa home page (on the left-hand side).
 However, our guests have rarely if ever had any trouble with completing a payment.